FabianScheidt/did-document-solution/README.md

 This service provides a POST endpoint to store DID documents.
 Before storing, documents are assigned an `@id`, which is inferred from the request URL.
 The document is [signed](https://github.com/FabianScheidt/verifiable-credential-signer) and a suitable `issuer`, `issuanceDate` and `verificationMethod` is added.
 Note that existing documents are overwritten.
+The signature is only updated if no signature is present.

 Stored documents can be retrieved through a GET endpoint.
 The corresponding public key is [served](https://github.com/FabianScheidt/did-web-verification-method-server) as well.